Iszzytech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. 5-execute -> A script that adds execute permission to the owner of the file
 7. 6-multiple_permissions -> A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 8. 7-everybody -> A script that does no 7 but without commas
+9. 8-James_bond -> Write a script that sets the permission to the file helloto no owner, Group but User all permission
+10. 9-John_Doe -> A script that grnat permission to hello in the format rwxr-x-wx